What to Avoid During a Home Purchase

-With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of carrying their enthusiasm straight to the mall or furniture store.
-There are still a few major hurdles to jump before closing.
-Here are some things to stay clear of before closing to be sure your transaction goes smoothly.
+With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the error of taking their enthusiasm straight to the mall or appliance store.
+Until the house is really yours, there are still some hoops to jump through.
+We have given you a list of things below you will want to avoid when waiting for closing.

-Don't empty your wallet on big-ticket items Although you will be planning ways to turn your new home into a showplace, avoid big ticket purchases like appliances, electronics, or furniture.
-You will also want to avoid vacations and car purchases until your loan closes.
-You may send up red flags with your lender if you buy new appliances on your credit cards in the middle of your loan process.
-It's also a red flag to make those large purchases using cash.
-Lenders are looking at your cash reserve when considering your loan.
+Don't make expensive purchases.
+Although you may be listing ways to turn your new house into a showplace, try to stay away from major purchases like appliances, electronics, or furniture.
+We also recommend that you avoid vacations and vehicle purchases until the closing of your loan.
+Your credit numbers could be altered suddenly if you purchase new furniture using plastic.
+It's also a bad idea to make those big-ticket purchases using cash.
+Lending Institutions are looking at your cash reserve when considering your loan.

 Got a Question?